jenniferdinh1997/onTime/README.md

 SECRET=mysecretforjwt
 ```

-The app is configured, to use those respective key name for the database, jwt secret and aws bucket, of course
-you'll have your own values
+The app is configured, to use those respective key names for the database, jwt secret and aws bucket, of course you'll have your own values